shreya-ramesh/Cart-abandonment-email-simulator/README.md

 ---

 ## Contact
-For queries or collaboration:
+For queries or collaboration: shreya.ramesh22@gmail.com
-SHREYA RAMESH — shreya.ramesh22@gmail.com